Cyprus Registrar Forms legality issues and effect

 The change of the Company’s registered office is typically effected by way of a board resolution.
 The reason for that is because such matter cannot be a part of the shareholder decisions and in general such authority is not defined within the articles of association.

-None of the prescribed forms (HE2, HE4 or HE57) examined provide a right towards any third party to effect a change in the particulars of a Company.
-On the contrary all prescribed forms are a subsequent action of the legally required corporate actions (usually resolutions of directors or the shareholders).
+None of the prescribed forms (HE2, HE4 or HE57) examined to provide a right towards any third party to effect a change in the particulars of a Company.
+On the contrary, all prescribed forms are a subsequent action of the legally required corporate actions (usually resolutions of directors or the shareholders).
 The uniform obligation is to notify the registrar of such change.

 When seeking to rely on the particulars of a company an in-depth review of the legal documents other than the certificates should be made with such review having a focus on the matters in question (e.g. shareholders, directors, registered office).
 Complications might arise in the instance that public information is to be relied upon by innocent third parties, however, that is a discussion for another day.

 Cyprus AML Law Translated to English in an announcement by CYSEC today the Cyprus AML Law has been translated to English up to law 81(I)/2019.
 The prevention and suppression of money laundering and terrorist financing laws of 2007 – 2019 is the backbone of the Cypriot efforts on terror